 On July 31, 2013 Chase had a spasm in his larynx that caused him to stop breathing and coded on us.
 Our neighbor Diane Ruh was able to bring him back but was placed on a ventilator in the PICU.
 We were waiting on another round of testing from Genetics and we were told on August 1st that Chase had a lysosomal storage disease but they didn’t know which one.
 We were aware of this because of our in-depth research trying to help our son.
 We knew that because of the degree of his symptoms we didn’t have long.
 We decided to take Chase home with Hospice.
 Once home, he rolled over to his left side just as he always did.
 After a day of singing and cuddles he passed away in his crib surrounded by love and family on August 7, 2013.

 A piece of our hearts died with Chase that day and we vowed to help others.
 Two days after Chase passed we received the fatal diagnosis of Gaucher Type 2; there is not treatment or cure.
 These children and parents have no options as with most neurological childhood disease.
 This is why we are proud to have started ChaseN’Tailz Fishing Tournament in Memory of our beautiful son.
-We hope to spread awareness about rare diseases and raise funds for them.
-Most of these diseases are closely related and research for one greatly impacts 16 others.
+We hope to spread awareness about rare diseases and raise funds for needy families with very sick children.